Back to Blog

 • Annual savings: ~INR 3,80,400

-At a 30% order shift rate, the app pays for itself within one year.
-At 50% shift, which is achievable for restaurants with strong brand loyalty, the annual savings exceed INR 6 lakhs.
-The app becomes a profit center, not a cost center.
+At a 30% order shift, the app pays for itself within a year.
+At 50% shift, which strong-loyalty restaurants can hit, annual savings top INR 6 lakhs.
+The app stops being a cost.
+It becomes a profit center.

 Beyond Cost Savings: The Strategic Value of Your Own App